pequalsmp/dnsdist-adblock/README.md

 1. Copy `conf.d` folder to your `dnsdist` configuration folder.
 The default is `/etc/dnsdist`

-2. Customize the `addLuaAction.lua` file to match your setup, i.e. change `dagg.config.blocklist.path` and `dagg.config.reload.target`
+2. Customize the `dagg.lua` file to match your setup, i.e. change `dagg.config.blocklist.path` and `dagg.config.reload.target`

 3. Add the following to your `dnsdist.conf`